dionys93/ety-dictionary/data-text/inglisce/etymology/comparisons/p/prefer-preference.md

 Medieval Latin took it as *prelatus*, a clergyman of high rank, and English had **prelate** by about 1200 — a bishop, a pope, the superior of a religious house.
 A prelate is, in the word's own terms, a man set over others.

+From it Medieval Latin built *praelatia*, which reached English through Anglo-Norman *prelacie* as **prelacy**: the office of a prelate, and then the whole body of them, and then church government by prelates as a system.

+That third sense turned the word into a weapon.
+In the sixteenth and seventeenth centuries *prelacy* is what the episcopal order is called by people who want it abolished — the Marprelate tracts of 1588 announce the tone in their title, and Milton's five antiprelatical pamphlets of 1641 and 1642 carry it through, one of them titled *The Reason of Church-Government Urged against Prelaty*.
+Milton's spelling was *prelaty*, straight off the Medieval Latin, and Webster's dictionary of 1828 still lists it with a single citation and the note that it is not in use.
+In Scotland the word stayed hot longer than the institution did.

+The quarrel is inside the word.
+Milton's case was that scripture shows no difference between a bishop and a presbyter — that nobody in the church should stand above anybody else.
+Which is to say the argument against prelacy was an argument against anyone being *praelatus*: carried in front.

 So English holds *prefer* and *prelate*, the two stems of one Latin verb, and no English speaker connects them.
 One is a verb of taste and the other is a bishop.
 The image behind both is the same procession: someone walks in front.

 ---